uibakery/self-hosted/README.md

    curl -k -L -o install.sh https://raw.githubusercontent.com/uibakery/self-hosted/main/install.sh && bash ./install.sh
    ```

-1. In the process, upon request, enter the previously received license code, hosting URL and port.
+1. In the process, upon request, enter the previously received license code, hosting URL (localhost) and port ({BakeryPort}).

-1. After the installation is completed and launched, enter the bakery from a browser on your local machine at
-   (http://{Public IP address Azure VM}:{BakeryPort}
+1. After the installation is completed and launched, enter the bakery from a browser on your local machine at http://{Public IP address Azure VM}:{BakeryPort}

 ## Manual installation